What makes (or breaks) a seven-figure crowdfunding campaign?

-The key to successful digital advertising is knowing your target audience & how much it costs to acquire them.
+The key to successful digital marketing is knowing your target audience for your crowdfunding campaign and how much it costs to acquire them.
 Are they men?
 Women?
 Young?
 Old?
-USA based?
+USA-based?

 You may think you know your customer, but as we previously discussed… why build your entire campaign around a hunch?